Reviewed by Jason B. Anari, MD, Theresa C. McIntosh, MSN, CRNP, Emily Stegonshek, BSN, MSN, CRNP

 Testing and diagnosis of idiopathic scoliosis

-Early detection of idiopathic scoliosis is important for successful treatment of spinal curves.
-At Children's Hospital of Philadelphia, a trained pediatric orthopedic physician will perform a complete medical history, a physical examination and a visual evaluation of the curvature of your child's spine.
+Early detection of idiopathic scoliosis is important for successful treatment of spinal curves and the best long-term results for your child.
+At CHOP, a trained pediatric orthopedic physician will perform a complete medical history, a physical examination and a visual evaluation of the curvature of your child’s spine.

-- Magnetic resonance imaging (MRI), which uses a combination of large magnets, radiofrequencies and a computer to produce detailed images of organs and structures within your child's body.
+- Magnetic resonance imaging (MRI) uses a combination of large magnets, radiofrequencies and a computer to produce detailed images of organs and structures inside the body.
 An MRI does not expose your child to radiation.

-- Computed tomography (CT) scan, which uses a combination of X-rays and computer technology to produce cross-sectional images ("slices") of the body.
+- Computed tomography (CT) scan uses a combination of X-rays and computer technology to produce cross-sectional images (“slices”) of the body.
 CT scans are helpful in detecting ribcage problems.

 Treatments for idiopathic scoliosis

 At CHOP, we practice collaborative, family-centered care.
-A team of expert clinicians — including leading orthopedic physicians and surgeons, pediatric nurses, physical and occupational therapists, and other specialists — will partner with you in the care of your child.
+A team of expert clinicians — including leading orthopedic physicians and surgeons, nurse practitioners, physician assistants, pediatric nurses, physical and occupational therapists, and other specialists — will partner with you in the care of your child.

 Every spine condition is different, so treatment is determined on a case-by-case basis.
 In planning your child's individual treatment, our team of specialists will consider the severity of the curve, where it occurs in the spine, and your child's age and stage of growth.